 In the Solling region, many years of detailed work have gone into compiling an overview of the animal groups that occur and their food sources.
 In ◘ Fig. I-36 the most important groups are shown according to their numerical occurrence of individuals.
 It is understandable that the microscopic groups can occur in huge numbers of individuals in the process.
 In ◘ Fig. I-37, the biomass of the individual groups of organisms is contrasted in area terms as a frame of reference.
 Many of these species are soil or old-growth wood dwellers.

 An investigation of old trees in Bavaria revealed the following for the beetle fauna: of about 8,000 native beetle species, about 2,000 are inhabitants of old wood.
 The beetle communities change considerably in the course of an oak's life, as shown in ◘ Fig. I-38.
 Many of these old wood inhabitants are relict forest species that were once widespread (six or eight tree generations ago, reckoned in evolutionary timescales a few moments ago), i.e. about 2000 years ago, and are now relegated to a few sites.
-At that time, deadwood and old trees were probably the most common organic substrates, which is why so many small animal species have taken over this habitat (Leicht 1996).
+At that time, dead wood and old trees were probably the most common organic substrates, which is why so many small animal species have taken over this habitat (Leicht 1996).
 The diversity of habitat structures in an old-growth tree is indicated in ◘ Fig. I-39.
-But there are hardly any old trees left.
+But there are hardly any old trees left in the managed forests of today..